Joseph Herbert (neuroscientist): Research

 Herbert's work has primarily focused on hormones; The Guardian has called him 'one of the world's leading endocrinologists.'
 His areas of expertise include the role of hormones in the ability of the adult brain to make new nerve cells (neurons) and repair the brain; how hormones regulate behavior; the neuroscience of stress; how hormones, genes and the social and psychological environment interact to promote the risk for depression; and studies on the way that hormones and genes influence financial decision-making.
 He has published more than 250 peer-reviewed papers on these topics.

 Writing

 Herbert has authored two books, The Minder Brain (World Scientific Publishing Co., 2007), and Testosterone: Sex, Power and the Will to Win (Oxford University Press, 2015).

-Allegations of sexism, bullying and harassment
+Bullying allegation

-In August 2022, reports revealed that Herbert was found to have bullied and harassed a junior female colleague during a dispute over a controversial slavery report.
+In August 2022, the Gonville and Caius Grievance Committee determined accusations that Herbert bullied and harassed a junior female colleague during a dispute over a controversial slavery report were 'well founded'.
+No disciplinary actions were taken against Herbert and he has refused to apologize.